pkardas/notes/books/python-architecture-patterns/notes.md

 Most of the time, when we are adding a new feature or fixing a bug, we don't need to make extensive changes to the domain mode.
 IN these cases, we prefer to write tests against service because of the lower coupling and higher coverage.

-WHen starting a new project or when hitting a particularly gnarly problem, we will drop back down to writing tests against the domain model, so we get better feedback and executable documentation of our intent.
+When starting a new project or when hitting a particularly gnarly problem, we will drop back down to writing tests against the domain model, so we get better feedback and executable documentation of our intent.

 Metaphor of shifting gears - when starting a journey, the bicycle needs to be in a low hear, so it can overcome inertia.